Retro-futurism and its retro-futurist aesthetic impacts every corner of our world, from culture to media and art to design, technology, and fashion.

 While overall positive, Retrofuturism also explores themes of potential tension between past and future and the alienating effects of technology on humanity.

-Driven by a general sense of dissatisfaction with the present and the world today, there is a good amount of nostalgia in retro-futurism.
+Driven by a general dissatisfaction with the present and the world today, retro-futurism has a good amount of nostalgia.

 According to the Oxford English Dictionary, the advert describes jewelry of “silverized steel and sleek grey linked for a retro-futuristic look.”